kiMIGHTa/API-testing/README.md

 }
 - Postman returns status code:200

-- PATCH request in python shell was successful
+- PATCH request in python repl was successful
 - in addition to defining the url, we also defined and object and pass it as a second argument to request.patch() i.e requests.patch(url,updatedobj)
 - terminal displays <Response [200]>